skitourenguru/RoutesProperties/README.md

 *Furrer, C., Schmudlach, G., & Rumo, M. (2024).
 Artifical intelligence in ski touring: Prediction of foot- and caution-sections for ski touring routes with a machine learning approach (Master thesis).
 Hochschule Luzern.*

 ## Overview
 Welcome to the repository **RoutesProperties**!
-This project is about the prediction of *caution*- and *foot*-sections for ski touring routes with a machine learning approach.
+This project is about the prediction of *foot*- and *caution*-sections for ski touring routes with a machine learning approach.
 Whether you're a scientist, a student or ski tourer, this repository is designed to solve the problem of these section classifications.
 Happy reading!

 ## Structure
 ¦- code (*reproducible Python and R code*)